sherado99/SPDET/README.md

 - Timeout (seconds)	Maximum wait time per email request.
 60

 ## 🔌 Integrations (Built‑in by Apify)
-Because SETI is a published Apify Actor, it automatically appears in the integration catalogs of:
+Because SPDET is a published Apify Actor, it automatically appears in the integration catalogs of:

-- n8n – connect SETI to hundreds of apps without code.
+- n8n – connect SPDET to hundreds of apps without code.
-- Make – drag‑and‑drop SETI into automated workflows.
+- Make – drag‑and‑drop SPDET into automated workflows.
-- Zapier – trigger SETI from thousands of events.
+- Zapier – trigger SPDET from thousands of events.
 - Gmail and Google Drive – send results as email attachments or save directly to your drive.
 - Slack – get notified when a run finishes.
 - GitHub – create issues automatically when a run fails.
-- LangChain and LlamaIndex – use SETI as a tool inside your custom AI agents.
+- LangChain and LlamaIndex – use SPDET as a tool inside your custom AI agents.
 - No extra setup is required from the developer.
 The integrations are ready to use directly from the Apify Actor page.
-Users simply authenticate with their own accounts and select SETI from the list of available Actors.
+Users simply authenticate with their own accounts and select SPDET from the list of available Actors.
 - Example no‑code workflow (Zapier + Gmail):
 - New email arrives in Gmail.
-- Zapier sends the email text to SETI.
+- Zapier sends the email text to SPDET.
-- SETI rewrites the email with warmth and professionalism.
+- SPDET rewrites the email with warmth and professionalism.
 - Zapier sends the rewarmed reply back via Gmail.
 - Just a few clicks — you never touch a single line of code.